seriksen/Opticks_install_guide/CentOS7/Opticks_Guide.rst

 This is not the end of the external packages, but the remainder are smaller and are installed as part of :code:`opticks-full`.

 Set locations in :code:`opticks_config.sh`.
 See :doc:`opticks_config.sh`.

+Add COMPUTECAPABILITY; The compute capability of the GPU can be found at https://developer.nvidia.com/cuda-gpus.
+6.1 = 61, 6.0 = 60 etc...

 Testing Opticks
 ===============